charliemeyer2000/cra-template-cgm/README.md

 docker run -p 8080:80 <image-name>
 ```

 This runs the docker image on port 8080.
 You can then open [http://localhost:8080](http://localhost:8080) to view it in the browser.
 However, you can automate this using the `deploy.yml` file within the `.github/workflows` folder written for your CI/CD pipeline.
+See the section [.github/workflows](#githubworkflows) for more information.

 ## Overview of Files